 Supply chain managers are constantly hampered by distractions.
 You get stuck monitoring on-time deliveries, vendor-managed inventory (VMI), and impending (or existing!) shortages.
-Ever feel like your job title should be Firefighter?
+Ever feel frustrated by the challenge of how to deal with material shortages?

 It seems there’s hardly any time to seek real solutions when you’re so busy applying bandaids.
 Believe it or not, there are initiatives supply chain managers can implement to reduce shortages, save costs, and smooth out the process.

 Here are 5 strategies for remedying your shortage woes:

 1. Prioritize Critical Shortages by Supplier and Buyer and Identify the Root Causes

 Manufacturers are often responsible for hundreds of thousands (if not millions!) of parts to build complex and technical products.
 But even small manufacturers find that monitoring materials can pose a logistical nightmare.
 The key is prioritization.

 Addressing shortages by priority lets you identify low-hanging fruit—inventory that represents the most impactful costs contributing to your value chain.
 But understanding the root source of your shortages is where management can begin to reduce shortages into the future.
 This also lets your organization be forward-looking so you know how to deal with material shortages that are coming in the future based on current demand, POs, MOQs, and lead time in order to avoid falling short on an order.

 Countless manufacturers have turned to vendor-managed inventory to take some of the legwork out of monitoring an ever-expanding network of suppliers.
 VMIs ensure that the right materials arrive when they’re needed based on forecasted supply and demand.